 65. Pulse with Squat Jump

-Pulse squat jump is a great exercise to build up your leg strength and power.
-It also helps you develop balance, coordination, and agility, as well as burn considerable calories in a little time.
+Pulse squat jumps are great exercises for building leg strength and power.
+They also help develop balance, coordination, and agility and burn considerable calories quickly.

-How to: Perform quick three to four partial squats and then jump high in the air.
+How to: Perform three to four partial squats quickly and then jump high in the air.
 Land safely in the standing position and repeat.

 66. Sit Outs

-Sit-out is a perfect example of aerobic exercise.
-It reinforces almost every muscle throughout the movement and boosts your athletic performance.
-The faster you do it, the more calories you’ll burn it.
+Sit-outs are perfect examples of aerobic exercise.
+They reinforce almost every muscle throughout the movement and boost athletic performance.
+The faster you do them, the more calories you’ll burn.

 67. Skater Jump

 How to: Stand upright with your feet together and arms straight at your sides.
-Jump with your left foot to your left side and slightly bend your hip and knee and lean your torso forward while keeping your other leg bent and feet backward.
+Jump with your left foot to your left side, slightly bend your hip and knee, and lean your torso forward while keeping your other leg bent and feet backward.
 Repeat the same on the opposite side.

 68. Alternating Step-Up Jump